3MFConsortium/spec_slice/slice.md

 ## Vertices

-Element **/<vertices>**
+Element **\<vertices>**

-The vertices element contains all the /<vertex> elements for this object.
+The vertices element contains all the \<vertex> elements for this object.
 Vertices represent the points of the polygons within the slice.
-The order of these elements defines an implicit 0-based index that is referenced by other elements, such as the /<segment> element.
-If the /<slice> contains content, the /<vertices> element MUST exist and all downstream rules apply.
+The order of these elements defines an implicit 0-based index that is referenced by other elements, such as the \<segment> element.
+If the \<slice> contains content, the \<vertices> element MUST exist and all downstream rules apply.
 The producer SHOULD collapse vertices that are very closely proximal with a single vertex.
 In order to avoid integer overflows, a vertex array MUST contain less than 2^31 vertices.

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_962ec44c8767bbd3.png) |
 | --- | --- |

 ### Vertex

-Element **/<vertex>**
+Element **\<vertex>**

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_68d37b2629285b0.png) |
 | --- | --- |